 -

-Listen to your Body Injuries and overexertion are detrimental to progress.
+Listen to Your Body Injuries and overtraining are detrimental to progress.
 Are you experiencing aches?
 Slow down or adjust your training.
 It's better to take a week off than to struggle with an injury for months.

 -